manojsgowda2910/Custom-Debian-ISO-Project/README.md

 ```ruby
       $ lb build
 ```
-The build process is divided into stages, with various customizations applied in sequence in each.
+The build process is divided into four stages, with various customizations applied in sequence in each.
       - Bootstrap stage
       - Chroot stage
       - Binary stage